Reduce Risk, Save Energy, Release Capacity

 Prevent network downtime ROI based on 1 major outage prevented

 Intelligent estate management from a central dashboard - dramatically speeds up network asset assessment

 Enables fast deployment of maintenance teams to exact point of network failure should a fault occur during stormsDownload more information

-EkkoSense’s proven combination of utilities sector expertise and recognised thermal optimisation skills makes the company an ideal choice for resolving your network’s specific thermal and cooling challenges.
-With experience assisting some of the world’s largest organisations in optimising the thermal performance of their networks, EkkoSense can help power firms to address the end-to-end lifecycle of their network cooling equipment.
+EkkoSense’s proven combination of utilities sector expertise and recognized thermal optimization skills makes the company an ideal choice for resolving your network’s specific thermal and cooling challenges.
+With experience assisting some of the world’s largest organizations in optimizing the thermal performance of their networks, EkkoSense can help power firms to address the end-to-end lifecycle of their network cooling equipment.

 EkkoSense is committed to helping its customers extend the the lifecycle of their network equipment.
 To support this, we offer both proactive services to maintain and improve network cooling performance, as well as reactive works for out of service sites.
 Additionally, we also develop bespoke solutions such as our Proactive Powerline Management solution developed in association with Scottish and Southern Electricity Networks (SSEN).

 Our EkkoCool solution not only resolves thermal issues for secondary transformer chambers in buildings, rooms and GRP enclosures, but can also be scaled up to suit larger primary transformers when they are enclosed in sealed rooms.
 In addition, we help power firms to enable improved network thermal performance through detailed network Carbon Impact Assessments as well as Desktop Data Analysis to determine which network sites require priority thermal optimization.
 Here EkkoSense will filter and rank sites by priority and create a schedule for planned site fixes.